cspr-rad/kairos-spec/src/spec.typ

 - Query Casper L1 balance
 - Deposit on and withdraw from Validium: Create, sign & submit L1 transaction, check its status on casper-node.
 This will be possible in two modes: Trusted, where the L2 server does the necessary computations, and trustless, where the L2 is only needed in order to read the Validium state, and the computations are performed locally.
 - Transfer within Validium: Query Validium state, create, sign & submit L2 transaction, check its status on L2 server
-- Query last N ZKP/ZKRs posted to L1
+- Query last N ZKP/batch proofs posted to L1
-- Verify ZKP/ZKRs
+- Verify ZKPs and batch proofs

 = Testing <testing>